-The problem is not choosing between a trustee and an executor.
+The complexity is not choosing between a trustee and an executor.
 It is unintentionally requiring both to operate in parallel, across systems that were never designed to coordinate.

 What the Distinction Looks Like on Paper